C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: MPC Calibration

 The first author of the paper plays the role of the calibrator for this case study.
 The maximum number of function evaluations $N_{max}$ is set to 50, with $N_{init}=$ 10.
 The default hyperparameters $\delta_E$, $\delta_G$ and $\delta_S$ in~\eqref{eq:acquisition_modified} are set to 1, 1, and 0.5, respectively.
 The parameters $\sigma$, $c_h$ and $\lambda$ in~\eqref{eq:QP-pref} are set to 0.02, 1, and 1e-6, respectively.
 The hyperparameter $\epsilon$ characterizing the RBF function~\eqref{eq:rbf} is initialized to 1.0, and recalibrated at iterations 10, 20, 30, and 40 via 3-fold cross-validation.

 The closed-loop experiment of the vehicle control is simulated for 15 seconds.
 Fig. \ref{fig:car_comparison} shows the query window for one iteration of the calibration process.
 The MPC design parameters and the worst-case computational time ($t_{comp}$) required for solving the QP problem of MPC~\eqref{eq:MPC} are displayed at the top of the figure.
 At each iteration, the calibrator is asked to decide whether the newly proposed experiment is feasible and/or satisfactory, and to express a preference between the new experiment and the current best one.
-More specifically, the calibrator labels the control policy that leads to ``unstable/unsafe'' and ``unimplementable'' behavior as infeasible (i.e., $G(x)=0$).
-Examples of ``unstable/unsafe'' behaviors include but are not limited to: vehicle circulates in the middle of the road; vehicle hits the obstacle; vehicle oscillates on the road, \emph{etc.} ``Unimplementable'' cases are the ones whose computational time ($t_{comp})$ required for solving the QP problem of MPC~\eqref{eq:MPC} exceeds the sampling time $T_s$.
-As for being labeled as satisfactory, the following two criteria are used: ($i$) the lateral position of the vehicle does not exceed 5 m during the OA period (black dashed line on Fig. \ref{fig:car_comparison}); ($ii$) the vehicle does not oscillate during the LK period (in other words, the vehicle moves at a constant speed with $y_f$ and $\theta$ close to $0$ m and $0^\circ$).
+More specifically, the calibrator labels the control policy that leads to ``unstable/unsafe'' and ``unimplementable'' behavior as infeasible (\emph{i.e.}, $G(x)=0$).
+Examples of ``unstable/unsafe'' behaviors include but are not limited to: vehicle hits the obstacle; vehicle oscillates on the road, \emph{etc.} ``Unimplementable'' cases are the ones whose computational time ($t_{comp})$ required for solving the QP problem of MPC~\eqref{eq:MPC} exceeds the sampling time $T_s$.
+As for being labeled as satisfactory, the following two criteria are used: ($i$) the lateral position of the vehicle does not exceed 5 m during the OA period (black dashed line on Fig. \ref{fig:car_comparison}); and ($ii$) the vehicle does not oscillate during the LK period (in other words, the vehicle moves at a constant speed with $w_f$ and $\theta$ close to $0$ m and $0^\circ$).
+These feasibility and satisfactory criteria are assumed to be unknown to C-GLISp and are learned based on the expressed feasibility and satisfactory labels.